MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

 > **Tip**: If you already have a cluster with a 13.3 LTS **<u>ML</u>** or higher runtime version in your Azure Databricks workspace, you can use it to complete this exercise and skip this procedure.

-1. In the Azure portal, browse to the **msl-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
+1. In the Azure portal, browse to the resource group where the Azure Databricks workspace was created.
-1. Select your Azure Databricks Service resource (named **databricks-*xxxxxxx*** if you used the setup script to create it).
+2. Select your Azure Databricks Service resource.
-1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
+3. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

 > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-1. In the sidebar on the left, select the **(+) New** task, and then select **Cluster**.
+4. In the sidebar on the left, select the **(+) New** task, and then select **Cluster**.
-1. In the **New Cluster** page, create a new cluster with the following settings:
+5. In the **New Cluster** page, create a new cluster with the following settings:
     - **Cluster name**: *User Name's* cluster (the default cluster name)
     - **Policy**: Unrestricted
     - **Cluster mode**: Single Node